apache/beam/website/www/site/content/en/documentation/programming-guide.md

 > **Note:** If the elements in your input `PCollection` are key/value pairs, your
 > process element method must have two parameters, for each of the key and value,
 > respectively.
-Similarly, key/value pairs are also output as spearate
+Similarly, key/value pairs are also output as separate
 > parameters to a single `emitter function`.

 </span>